 – Governor Phil Murphy (@GovMurphy) March 26, 2018

 The plan is for the expansion of the medical marijuana program to be fully rolled out within a year.
 The governor said there are complex issues and many components to address, but they are fully committed to the success of this program.
 Additionally, Governor Murphy was quick to point out that the list of ‘maladies he mentioned are amended as of today.’

-He mentioned other states such as Oregon who currently have over 200,000 patients in their program.
-To combat an exhausted supply and maintain his first priority to expand access to New Jersey’s program he said he will allow the expansion of additional dispensaries throughout the state.
+He mentioned other states, such as Oregon, that currently have over 200,000 patients in their programs.
+To combat an exhausted supply and maintain his first priority to expand access to New Jersey’s program, he said he would allow the expansion of additional dispensaries throughout the state.

 New Jersey’s Medical Marijuana Program

-Governor Murphy also stated that he is he fully committed to the legalization of adult-use of cannabis in New Jersey as he mentioned in his budget address.
-Both state senate leader Steve Sweeney and Murphy have continued to show support for adult-cannabis use in various statements, most notably in contrast to a recent decriminalization bill presented by several other New Jersey lawmakers, spearheaded by state senator Ronald Rice.
+Governor Murphy also stated that he is fully committed to the legalization of adult-use of cannabis in New Jersey.
+He mentioned it in his budget address.
+Both state senate leader Steve Sweeney and Murphy have continued to show support for adult-use cannabis use in various statements.
+That is notably in contrast to a recent decriminalization bill presented by several other New Jersey lawmakers.
+It was spearheaded by state senator Ronald Rice.

-Just yesterday, on the federal level, Senate Majority Leader Mitch McConnell held a press conference on a new bill he and Senator Rand Paul will introduce next month, along with other bipartisan lawmakers, to change the federal status of hemp and allow it throughout the United States.
+Senate Majority Leader Mitch McConnell (R-KY) held a press conference on a new bill he and Senator Rand Paul (R-KY) will introduce next month.
+It has the support of other bipartisan lawmakers.
+They want to change the federal status of hemp and allow it throughout the United States.